aub-damian-oakes/rest-2/server/database/LandingPage.md

 #### This gives us much more control over what we can do on REST.
 ## Better backend code.
-This method lets us store all of the information
+This method lets us store all of the information directly on the server REST uses.
+No more long waiting times for REST to sync up to Google Sheets, no more weird long names for responses.
+All data is handled on the server making it a lot quicker to find what you're looking for.